urbit/urbit.org-reloaded/content/docs/userspace/full-stack/10-final.md

 ## Reference material

-Here is the reference material for each section of this walk-through.
+Here is the reference material for each section of this walkthrough.

 #### Types